-MADISON, Wis. – The Wisconsin Alumni Research Foundation has launched a spring challenge to inspire and advance technologies that unlock the dynamic potential of microbiomes.
-Principal Investigators (PIs) and their teams are invited to submit a brief disclosure form and questionnaire by March 1, 2021.
+MADISON, Wis. – The Wisconsin Alumni Research Foundation has launched a fall challenge focused on biomarkers and other tools that help researchers and clinicians evaluate strategies for cancer prevention and treatment.
+Principal Investigators (PIs) and their teams are invited to submit a brief disclosure form and questionnaire by October 27, 2023.

 - Project team must include a PI at UW-Madison or Morgridge Institute for Research

 - Concepts must be new (not something previously disclosed to WARF)

 “New technologies for diagnosing cancer or tracking disease progression have the potential to improve outcomes for millions of patients in the U.S. and around the world,” says Erik Iverson, CEO of WARF.
 “We’re delighted to identify and support UW-Madison innovators tackling the challenge of combating cancer.”